 It is a narcotic drug widely used for motility disorders.

-These disorders are those that affect the entire process of movement of food, from entering the mouth until it leaves the body.
+These disorders affect the entire process of movement of food, from entering the mouth until it leaves the body.

 Trade names : Debridat, Libertrim, Prescol, Tempolib.